If you’re thinking about refinancing your mortgage, it may be wise to do it sooner rather than later.

-But it’s not right for everyone.
+But what about now?
 Refinancing “can really be onerous, and it may not save you that much money in the end,” says Jill Schlesinger, CBS news analyst and author of “The Dumb Things Smart People Do With Their Money.”

 - To lower the interest rate on their mortgage, increasing monthly cash flow.
 “This can be very helpful and redirect a monthly cash flow into other areas that are more pressing at the current time,” says Robertson.